 Nelson Lake Trail is a 11.1 mile out and back trail located near Yosemite National Park, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking and backpacking and is accessible from May until October.
+The trail is primarily used for hiking and backpacking and is best used from May until October.